-If you want real peace of mind when you buy a backpack then definitely cast your eyes towards Patagonia.
-Click on the returns and repair section of Patagonia’s website and you’re presented with a reassuring statement informing you that “you can return Items(s) you bought on Patagonia.com within 100 years of the date of receipt of the Item(s).
+If you want real peace of mind when you buy an ethical backpack then definitely cast your eyes towards ethical retailer Patagonia.
+Click on the returns and repair section of Patagonia’s website and you’re presented with a reassuring statement informing you that “you can return Items(s) you bought on Patagonia.com within 100 years of the date of receipt of the item(s).
 For returns past 100 years, please see our IronClad Guarantee“.
-You can then return it for repair, replacement or refund.
+You can then return it for repair, replacement, or refund.
 They also offer a recycling program for added green points.

-If you’re not an outdoorsy type, and just want a stylish backpack for transporting your laptop and lunch to work then check out Hawthorn.
+If you’re after a multipurpose bag that will serve you well for weekend trips away, as well as a stylish backpack for transporting your laptop and lunch to work or university, then do check out Bagmaya.

-And lastly, Millican make a lovely range of ethical backpacks for a whole range of purposes, from commuting and short trips to longer excursions.
+And lastly, Millican makes a lovely range of ethical backpacks for a whole range of purposes, from commuting and short trips to longer excursions.

-This 15L roll pack (£95) is made from “Bionic Canvas” – a weatherproof canvas that is 57% recycled.
-33% of the recycled plastic inside the yarn is recovered from shorelines, waterways and coastal communities.
+This 15L roll pack (£115) is made from “Dalton Canvas”.
+This is a hardwearing, lightweight, and waterproof canvas that is made from a 100% recycled polyester fabric made from post-consumer waste.
+This includes plastic recovered from shorelines, waterways, and coastal communities.